sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 - Widget tests
 - Integration tests

+#### Testability Infrastructure
-The source code has been slightly modified to accommodate these tests.
+The source code has been slightly modified to accommodate automated testing with widget and integration tests.
+These additions are not for production features.

+The "MVVM Clean + Bloc" architecture also helps to support unit testing.

+## Scalability
+With the "MVVM Clean + Bloc" architecture, it is relatively easy to add more features to the app.

+More recently, another feature named "auth" has been added to the app to demonstrate the scalability of this architecture.

+Both features "my_string" and "auth" have been implemented using the same "MVVM Clean + Bloc" design pattern and a similar file structure.